Sadiq-garba/ReactCreator/README.md

 Steps
 1. run the program
-2. A prompt will popup asking for the prompt
+2. A prompt will popup asking for name project
-3. All done
+3. Input the desired name
+4. All done ! just like that it will install a new react project